 To better serve you, the Board has been evaluating our services and programs to ensure they meet your needs.
-Late last year, we conducted a member satisfaction survey, and we and its members.
-Most recently, these committee members sincerely appreciate everyone who participated.
-While we successfully fought against attacks that could have eliminated received positive feedback, we are focusing on constructive our team anesthesia model.
-The efforts of these commitsuggestions and actively working to enhance key areas.
+Late last year, we conducted a member satisfaction survey, and we sincerely appreciate everyone who participated.
+While we received positive feedback, we are focusing on constructive suggestions and actively working to enhance key areas.

-diverse community in both urban and rural regions.
+California's oral and maxillofacial surgeons represent a diverse community in both urban and rural regions.
 Our members include recent residency graduates as well as experienced professionals at all stages of their careers, including those nearing retirement.
 Some work in private practices, corporate-based models, or expanded-scope settings, while others contribute in academic institutions.

-tives on patient care and face unique challenges, whether related to time, finances, or family obligations.
+Beyond practice types, our members bring different perspectives on patient care and face unique challenges, whether related to time, finances, or family obligations.
 Even communication preferences vary-from handshakes at an in-person event to interactions on social media and webinars.